ros-tooling/keyboard_handler/docs/design/keyboard_handler.md

 handler on upper level or inside keyboard handler's clients.
 It could cause side effects and considering as current design and implementation limitations.

-## Handling cases when client's code subscribed to the key press event got destructed before keyboard handler.
+## Handling cases when client's code subscribed to the key press event got destructed before keyboard handler
 There are two options to properly handle this case:
 1. Keep callback handle returning from `KeyboardHandler::add_key_press_callback(..)` and use it in client destructor to delete callback via explicit call to the